All Conditions & Treatments

 • May be given to infants.

-• Available as a pill, chewable tablet, liquid, and suppository.
+• Available as a pill, chewable tablet, liquid, suppository or intravenous (IV).

 • May not be used in children with liver abnormalities or medications affecting liver function.